AndreaSolinas/sitemapScraping/readme.md

 > Web scraping is not always a legal activity.
 > Even if this information is public and can therefore be accessed by everyone,
 > this project is still for personal use or with the approval of the site to be scraped.

+## License

+This project is proprietary and is not licensed for public distribution or modification.
+All rights reserved by the author.